dundalek/warehouse/README.md

 This backend works under both server and browser.

-Pass _url_ option to specify remove server address (default is '/').
+Pass _url_ option to specify remote server address (default is '/').

 ```javascript